helgoboss/helgobox/doc/user-guide.md

 From what I've heard, configuration is similar to the X-Touch Compact.

+### Behringer X-Touch One

+Works!

+This one provides many modes.
+The most important ones are:

+- *MC Std:* This is the default mode, covers all buttons and works great with the "Mackie Control" preset.
+A potential downside is that the device itself controls the "Master" button so you can't use that button in ReaLearn to customize its logic.
+- *MidiRel:* This has the advantage of having a freely assignable "Master" button.
+The downside is that the fader resolution is only 7 bit!
+Moreover, I've not yet created a controller preset for the MIDI mode.

+#### Presets

+- **Mackie Control**: This works great.

 ### PreSonus FaderPort Classic

 This works well, including 10-bit fader resolution, feedback for the motorized fader and turning LEDs on/off.